jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 ![Architecture Overview](/images/http-request-node-detail-basicauth-filled.png)

 Enter this same information into the other "http request" node.
 This second node is used to call the "48 hour" forecast, for a geo location.
 Remember the geo location came from the prior http request to the weather API.

 ![Architecture Overview](/images/http-request-node-detail-url-forecast.png)

 With your credentials entered, you should be able to access a web page by heading to [name].mybluemix.net/weather.
+Where [name] is the application name from your NodeRed application.
+It should be something like STSAWorkshops-xx.

 It will return a list of weather-related items.

 Note: You'll note that the page returns in a different order each time.
 This is because calls made after the "Split" node are being made asynchronously and returned as soon as they complete.
 If order were important, we could write a function to order them.